New Zealand Mudsnails – Why They are a Concern

 The New Zealand mudsnail is an invasive snail that is ovoviviparous (live bearing) and parthenogenetic (reproduces asexually).
 Therefore, it only takes one snail to start a new population.
 The snails are very small and can easily be tracked to other areas and waters.

-Where NZ Mudsnails are Found
+Where New Zealand Mudsnails are Found

 These snails were first found in Arizona in 2002 in the Colorado River below Lake Powell in Lees Ferry, and then progressively moved downstream through the Grand Canyon and into Lake Mead and Lake Mohave.
 In 2019, they were detected in AZGFD’s Page Springs Hatchery.
 They have also been detected in Tonto Creek, Canyon Creek, Oak Creek, the lower Verde River below Bartlett Dam, and the lower Salt River.